Electromagnetic quasinormal modes of Schwarzschild-anti-de Sitter black holes: Bifurcations, spectral similarity, and

-In this section, we shall derive the ODE eigenvalue problem used in the analysis of the proceeding sections.
-We shall be using natural units $(G = c = 1)$, and denote dimensionful quantities with barred variables and dimensionless quantities with unbarred variables.
+In this section, we shall derive the ordinary differential equation (ODE) eigenvalue problem used in the analysis of the proceeding sections.
+We shall be using natural units $(G = c = 1)$, and denoting dimensionful quantities with barred variables and dimensionless quantities with unbarred variables.

 When a spherically symmetric spacetime in Schwarzschild coordinates,

 interacts linearly with an external field, its perturbations may be described by the Regge-Wheeler equation,